gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 #### Choosing the maximum number of segments {#exercise:lineDetector}

-While running the exercise provided lane following, play with `/DUCKIEBOT_NAME/line_detector_node/segment_max_threshold`, and record different rosbags.
+While running the exercise provided lane following, play with `/DUCKIEBOT_NAME/line_detector_node/segment_max_threshold`, and record different rosbags (One for each value of `segment_max_threshold`).

-Write a custom python script to analyse the frequency of the topic `/DUCKIEBOT_NAME/lane_filter_node/lane_pose`.
+Write a custom python script to analyse the frequency of the topic `/DUCKIEBOT_NAME/lane_filter_node/lane_pose` for each bag.
 Plot the relationship between `segment_max_threshold` on one axis and the frequency on the other axis (provide at least 4 points on the plot).
 Include a point with a very high `segment_max_threshold`, to virtually allow all segments to be computed.

 But frequency isn't the only relevant metric.
 Using one segment per color will give fast computation but very noisy and unstable estimation.
 Using the `rviz` tools that you launched before, estimate the stability of the estimation and find out the minimal number for `segment_max_threshold` that keeps a stable estimation.